mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step8.md

-In the step 4, we installed kubectx as well as kubens.
+In step 4, we installed kubectx as well as kubens.
 To list all the namespaces, type:

 `kubens`{{execute}}

 Notice again, the current active namespace `default` is highlighted in yellow

-Now, let's switch  to the frontend namespace by tyuping:
+Now, let's switch  to the frontend namespace by typing:

 `kubens frontend`{{execute}}